Skip to content

 • Outcome

-Fact - prospects are drawn to success and case studies show how you rise to meet challenges and deliver results.
+Fact - prospects are drawn to success, and case studies show how you rise to meet challenges and deliver results.
 They also help advance prospects when they are in the “Consideration” or “Decision” stage of their buyer’s journey.
 They are proof positive of the results another might expect when engaging with your product or service.

 White Papers

-White papers are typically smaller content pieces hyper focused on a specific topic.
-Think of them as an authoritative report often on a complex issue that summarizes the content for easy consumption.
-These also make great lead generation content offers.
+White papers are typically smaller content pieces hyper-focused on a specific topic.
+Think of them as an authoritative report, often on a complex issue that summarizes the content for easy consumption.
+These also make great lead-generation content offers.

 Templates

 Templates are awesome for lead generation offers.
-They make for great starting points for prospects to succeed at a certain task and save them time.
+They make great starting points for prospects to succeed at a certain task and save time.
 A few template ideas can be in the form of:

 • Presentations - PowerPoint, Keynote, Google Slides